Rectal Prolapse in Children

 - Laxatives help your child's intestines relax and loosen to prevent constipation.

-- Injections may prevent your child's rectum from moving through his anus.
-He may be given one or more shots of numbing medicine.
+- Injections may prevent your child's rectum from moving through his or her anus.
+He or she may be given one or more shots of numbing medicine.
 A needle will be inserted into the rectum and medicine will be given.
-Your child may feel some pushing or discomfort as the needle enters his rectum.
+Your child may feel some pushing or discomfort as the needle enters his or her rectum.

 What is manual reduction of a rectal prolapse?